The MIT campus in the Kendall Square area is undergoing a major renovation.

 What is the best way to travel to the airport?

 We suggest taking a cab or shared ride service to arrive at the airport in 20-25 minutes.
 There is a cab stand at the Marriott, 50 Broadway.
 Alternately, during high traffic times, take the Red Line from Kendall/MIT and transfer to the Silver Line SL-1 at South Station.
 The Silver Line has service every fifteen minutes for all airport terminals.
-However, the Silver Line trip takes about 60 minutes from MIT.
+This trip takes about 60 minutes from MIT.

 Please allow two hours for a domestic flight (three hours for an international flight) between adjournment and your return flight.